 In December 2019, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2019-12, Simplifying the Accounting for Income Taxes which removes certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period, the recognition of deferred tax liabilities for outside basis differences and clarifies the accounting for transactions that result in a step-up in the tax basis of goodwill.
 The guidance is generally effective as of January 1, 2021, with early adoption permitted.
-The Company has not early adopted the new standard for 2020 and is evaluating the impact of the new guidance on our financial statements.
+The adoption of this standard did not have a material impact on the Company's consolidated financial statements.